Plumsail/workflow-actions-pack-docs/source/how-to/Set item level permissions (break role inheritance and assign permissions).rst

 Set item level permissions (break role inheritance and assign permissions)
 ##########################################################################

 This article will show you a simple case with approval scenario.
-In this example a SharePoint seveloper have to implement a document approval scenario.
+In this example, a SharePoint developer has to implement a document approval scenario.
 The approach described in this article works in SharePoint 2013 / 2016 as well as in SharePoint Online in Office 365.

 But there are some nuances in the case.
 When a user sends a document to approve, the workflow should reset permissions for everyone except a user who has approval task now.